spiderspace/mutable/README.md

 from a while back, and it could use some love.
 It explains the basics, but doesn't explore related patterns and issues.
-This document (and code?) may be suitable for repurposing into a recipe, or into a related one, and the license is public domain so anyone can do whatever with it.
+This document (and code?) may be suitable for repurposing into a recipe, and the license is public domain so anyone can do whatever with it.
-The main problem with making this a recipe is that it's written as two documents with different content: one markdown readme and another live example.
+The main problem with making this a recipe is that it's written as two documents with different content: a markdown readme and [a deployed Svelte website](https://spiderspace.github.io/mutable).

 ## usage